cloudmesh/cloudmesh-analytics/manual.md

 ## How to Run This Project

+The project uses a code generator to generate the web application that exposes the APIs.
+The generated example is put under the ./manual-files/server.

-Switch to the directory under the server where contains Dockerfile
+To launch the server, switch to the directory under the server where contains Dockerfile

 ```
 > username@ cloudmesh-analytics % cd server